jackaponte/service_links/README.txt

 Include service links in your theme:
 -----------------------------------
-In the included template.php file there  an example how to insert the service links in to a PHPTemplate theme.
-Remember to place the template.php file in the folder of your theme or integrate it with the content of 'template.php' provided from your theme.
+In the included template.php file there are examples about how to insert service links into a PHPTemplate theme.
+Remember to place the template.php file in the folder of your theme or integrate it with the content of 'template.php' provided by your theme.

 Last updated: